by Anita Deeley at BeverlyBees.com

 In the picture above, my bees are on a poppy flower planted in my wildflower garden.

-If you enjoy this post, would like to support this blog and need to buy seeds for your bee friendly garden, please use one of the links above or click on the box below.
-Your cost will be the same and I may receive a small commission for referring you.
-I only link to sites I personally buy from, support and would recommend regardless of commission potential.
+If you enjoy this post, would like to support this blog and need to buy seeds for your bee friendly garden, please click on the Botanical Interests box below.
+Your cost will be the same and I may receive a small commission for referring you there.
+Plus all Botanical Interests seeds are bee safe so you can feel confident knowing you are buying safe plants for your bees!
 Thank you for your support!

 Other Posts You May Enjoy: